 RGB / Lab processing options

-By choosing Don’t Color Manage, the color space remains unchanged.
-By choosing grayscale conversion, you may click the Advanced Options button to choose the amount of contrast enhancement and red, green and blue ink mix percentages.
-The default values are R=30, G=59, B=11.
-Also, when converting to grayscale you may adjust endpoints by clicking Endpoint Adjustment.
+If you select To Grayscale, you can select Advanced Options button to choose the amount of contrast enhancement and red, green, and blue ink mix percentages.
+The default values are R=30, G=59 and B=11.
+Also, when converting to grayscale you can adjust endpoints by selecting Endpoint Adjustment.

 By default, the selected input profile is applied to all RGB and Lab images in the channel, provided a profile hasn’t been embedded in the input file, in which case that profile will be used instead.
-In order to ignore any embedded profile in the input files, tick the corresponding check-box to ensure that Color Factory will apply settings from the selected input profile to all RGB and Lab images in the channel.
-To embed the output profile in the processed output file, tick the corresponding check-box.
+To ignore any embedded profile in the input files, select Always ignore embedded input profile to ensure that Color Factory will apply settings from the selected input profile to all RGB and Lab images in the channel.
+To embed the output profile in the processed output file, select Embed profile in output file.

 RGB to CMYK conversion

-When converting from RGB to CMYK a few extra options become available:
+When converting from RGB to CMYK some extra options become available:

 Force white point to zero dot: Certain ICC profiles have an absolute white level slightly higher than zero.
-By enabling this feature, Color Factory will override the profile setting and adjust the image white point to zero.
+Enable this feature for Color Factory to override the profile setting and adjust the image white point to zero.

-Rendering intent: Here you may choose the method used for the CMYK conversion.
+Rendering intent: Choose the method used for the CMYK conversion.
 For images on print, Perceptual or Relative Colormetric is recommended.

 Select SmartRender™ for Color Factory to apply the rendering intent selected by clicking SmartRender™ Settings.
 Then, the result of the rendering will be compared with the original input file.
 If more than the specified amount of pixels is out of gamut, Color Factory will process the image according to the desired procedure as specified in the SmartRender Settings dialog.